 Petland Linked to Puppy Induced Campylobacter Jejuni Poisoning

 According to USA Today, at least 12 of the people sickened by pet store puppies came into contact with the puppies at Petland pet stores.
 According to officials, some of the sickened individuals were Petland employees, while the others were customers visiting the store.

 Symptoms of a Campylobacter infection include diarrhea, fever and stomach cramps.
 Most people recover after a week without antibiotics, but patients at high risk for disease or with a weakened immune system may need antibiotics, the CDC says.

-Do I have a Campylobacter Lawsuit?
-Contact a Lawyer.
+Questions About a Campylobacter Lawsuit?
+Contact a Johnson//Becker Lawyer.

 If you or a loved one has been sickened by pet store puppies, you may want to speak with the lawyers at Johnson//Becker.
 We are currently accepting campylobacter lawsuits across the country, and you may be entitled to financial compensation.

 We offer a Free Case Evaluation.
 Please contact us using the form below or by calling us at (800) 279-6386.